marcsello/pyopenvidu/CONTRIBUTING.rst

 Then run::

     $ bump2version patch # possible: major / minor / patch

-    $ git push
-    $ git push --tags
+After this, merge dev into master, and create a tag with the version as name.
 Travis will then deploy to PyPI if tests pass.